Fines apply for illegal parking on Airport Boulevard and Southern Cross Drive

 The airport terminal is being expanded to accommodate new security screening equipment and improve access for passengers entering the departure lounge.

-This project is expected to be completed in early 2022.
+This project is expected to be completed in the third quarter of 2022.

 The project is funded by the Australian Government’ Aviation Recovery Framework under the Regional Airports Screening Infrastructure Security which aims to assist regional airlines to provide enhanced security screening.